Jomppeli/auto-repository-setup/README.md

 - public/private
 - description
 - readme

-Done with Python3 using the Github API.
+Goal is to do it with Python3 using the Github API.

 [API documentation](https://developer.github.com/v3/) from Github.
 [My synopsis]().